Ziadie family

-The Ziadie family is a family residing in Jamaica, where they were prominent merchants.
+The Ziadie family is a Maronite family residing in Jamaica, where they were prominent merchants.
 A branch of the family now resides in the United States and its members have become successful horse trainers.

+History

-They are the descendants of half a dozen Greek Orthodox brothers who emigrated from Lebanon.
+Members of the Ziadie family are the descendants of half a dozen Greek Orthodox brothers who emigrated from Lebanon.

 Lady Colin Campbell, previously Georgia Ziadie, is descended from this family through her father, department store owner Michael George Ziadie.
-She claims that the Ziadies are a wealthy and well known family in Jamaica.
+She claims that the Ziadies are a wealthy and well-known family in Jamaica.
 The opera director Sir Peter Jonas was her cousin.

+By 1969, the family's alleged eminence had waned, with only one person of the name- dry goods merchant Edward George Ziadie- appearing in that year's Who's Who in Jamaica, detailing the "Careers of Principal Public Men and Women of Jamaica", alongside an advertisement for a real estate company, "Victor Ziadie Realty".